 South Ponto is ideal for families with its wide sandy beaches, plentiful lifeguard stations, as well as restrooms with showers.
+Tamarack State Beach offers rinse-off stations and lifeguards as well.
+This beach area is also within walking of Carlsbad Village and restaurants.
 Nearby are excellent casual dining options including Pizza Port, Park 101 and Senior Grubby’s Mexican food.
 LEGOLAND California theme park is also in Carlsbad – the perfect vacation add-on for families!

 With nearly 2 miles of uninterrupted beachfront, Solana Beach is a haven for families with kids.
 Fletcher Cove is the main beach here, with sand access via a long concrete ramp.
 Above, on the bluffs there is a playground and grass areas with tables.
 Bathrooms are available and lifeguards are posted here year-round.